NethermindEth/docs/docs/troubleshooting.md

 in the database folder.

+## Database corruption issues
+### Database corruptions are one of the issues that happen every now and then, it has many possible causes we try to fix as much as possible, among them :
+* Hardware Failures

+    1- Hard drive crashes.

+    2- Memory errors.

+    3- Disk controller failures.

+    4- Overheating of hardware components.

+* Power Outages and Sudden Shutdowns

+    1- Power failures or fluctuations.

+    2- System crashes or abrupt shutdowns without proper database shutdown procedures.
+Dealing with database corruption in an Nethermind node can be solved with a resync of the database (see [how to resync Nethermind db](https://old.docs.nethermind.io/nethermind/~/changes/cAXTEwLysqj3q5dGPekm/guides-and-helpers/how-to-reduce-database-size/resync-database-from-scratch))

 ## Leaking Socket Descriptors

 On Linux our networking library is not closing socket descriptors properly.
 This results in the number of open files for